 Anxiety disorders affect millions of people across the U.S. Experiencing anxiety in this uncertain time, when coronavirus continues to spread around the country, potentially results in worsening anxiety among people with an anxiety disorder.
 Professionals are also seeing new cases of individuals with anxiety, leading to more people needing individualized anxiety treatment in COVID-19.

 You do not have to let anxiety control your life.
 Anxiety disorders are real, and so are the benefits of receiving anxiety treatment.
 Learn about anxiety occurring during these times of coping with the pandemic known as COVID-19, or coronavirus.
-Discover how to manage your symptoms, and to get the help that you need with our depression treatment center and anxiety treatment center.
+Discover how to manage your symptoms and get the help that you need with our depression treatment center and anxiety treatment center.
 Crestview Recovery is here to help you overcome anxiety.